Awaji puppets that have been handed down to various places

 (Collection of Mr. Shigeto Takikawa, Toyooka-mura, Shimoina-gun)

 The term "intention" here means "biography of Michikabo".
-Senga, who was old and had no relatives, handed over the "Michikabo Biography" that he had possessed for many years in the 5th year of culture (1808) to nine people in Kono Village and Fukuyo Village.
+Sengazo, who was old and had no relatives, handed over the "Michikabo Biography" that he had possessed for many years in the 5th year of culture (1808) to nine people in Kono Village and Fukuyo Village.
 The people of Kono attached a piece of paper to the box, stating, "No matter where you go, in the unlikely event of a fire, take this box out as soon as possible."
 I have told you carefully.

 Imada's "Michikabo Biography"

 The "Michikabo Biography" transmitted to Ina Valley has been thought to be the three volumes of Furuta, Kuroda, and Kono, but the fourth volume was discovered in the Okumura family in Tatsue, Iida City.
-Tatsue is the location of the Imada Puppet.
+Tatsue is the location of Imada dolls.
 There is no record or folklore about who told this to Imada, but it is possible that Awaji's puppeteers were involved in the history of Imada puppets.
 At the end of this "Michikabo Biography", there is "Chuin Dainagon Tsumura Sir (red seal) Mihara-gun Uemura Ichimura Sanjo-mura", but there is no village called Uemura in Mihara-gun.

 It is inferred that Yoshio Ito was the one who led the troupe or was the president of the troupe, because there are not a few "biography of Michikabo" left.
 Certainly, looking at the activities of those who have managed the box office as a president by setting new external subjects one after another, they are not just a single puppeteer, they are familiar with all three industries, and they are bright in the situation of the central Joruri world.
 He must have been a well-informed person and must have been in a considerable position in his former position.